AusDTO/service-handbook/_capability/3-prototyping/index.md

 ### Indications that you're operating at level 2

 - Designers are using the production development tools (such as HTML and CSS) to produce working prototypes.
-Developers help out with the particularly hairy sections, but the whole team gets their hands dirty.
+Developers help out with the particularly tricky sections, but the whole team gets their hands dirty.
 - Prototypes are published to a 'live' environment, and deployed continuously throughout their development as improvements are made and alternatives are produced.
 - The prototypes are used to supplement user research, with activities such as alpha-beta testing used to gather large amounts of supporting data